Icinga/icingaweb2-module-toplevelview/doc/01-Introduction.md

   - name: Tile 3
 ```

-With a caching layer, this view can aggregate thousands of status objects and make
-them easily available for overview and drill down.

-**Hint:** Top Level View uses additional status logic for its views, see later chapters on details.
+**Hint:** Top Level View can use additional status logic for its views, see later chapters on details.

 ## Installation